a7medkamel/eb2/README.md

 ## Defered
 - [ ] some light switches aren't correctly installer
-- [ ] missing 2 handles for built in cabinet
-  - we can install a push mechanism [I'll buy some from Ikea]
 - [ ] door bell rings on its own
 - [ ] Squeeky floor between dining and living
 - [ ] circuit breaker (upstairs outlet, dining, ground floor) trips randomly and frequently